meuter/devbox/README.md

     ./install_dev_box.sh
     ```

-   The script will ask you to select the timezone, and type in you samba password,
+   The script will ask you to select the timezone, and a little later, configure your
-   to share your home over samba.
-The install will then continue until completion
+   samba password (to share your home over samba in the guest).
+The install will then
-   and automatically reboot.
+   continue until completion without user interaction.
+It will automatically reboot
+   at the end.

 # Usage